Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Carbon monoxide is virtually impossible to detect by smell, sight, or sound, making it a difficult threat to discern.
 But there are things you can do to ward off CO poisoning.

 Install a CO detector

 You can help keep your family safe by installing a carbon monoxide detector that alerts you if CO reaches dangerous levels in your home.
 A detector that plugs into an electrical outlet, like the Kidde Nighthawk Alarm, provides extra reassurance and saves you from needing to change batteries.
 And combination smoke and carbon monoxide detectors like Google Nest Protect pull double-duty.

 Keep up with home maintenance

 Prevent carbon monoxide leaks by having a professional service your HVAC system, water heater, and other appliances that use gas, oil, or coal at least once a year.
 If you’re buying an older home, have a professional inspect these systems before purchase so you can fix problems before moving in.
 You can look up licensed professionals in your area using Thumbtack.

-Choking is the fourth-largest cause of accidental death in the US, claiming over 5,000 victims in 2015.3 From a bite of dinner going down the wrong way to a young one accidentally swallowing a small item, choking is scary.
+Choking is the fourth-largest cause of accidental death in the US, claiming 3,000 victims in 2020.3 From a bite of dinner going down the wrong way to a young one accidentally swallowing a small item, choking is scary.
 Educate yourself with these safety tips about choking hazards, and take measures to keep your family safe.

 Regularly inspect toys for any loose parts.
 Give age-appropriate toys to ensure there are no small parts.
 Scour floors for small toys or items where little hands might easily find them.